urbanware-org/byteweiser/README.md

 ## Performance

-I have tested the performance of *ByteWeiser* and compared it with the results of *rsync*.
+The performance of *ByteWeiser* has been compared with the performance of *rsync*.

 Details can be found inside the [wiki](https://github.com/urbanware-org/byteweiser/wiki/Performance).